25 Essential Negotiation Skills for People Managers: Strategies for Communication, Leadership & Conflict Resolution

 Adaptability is the ability to adjust strategies and approaches in response to changing circumstances, which is essential for effective negotiations.
 Adaptability allows negotiators to address unforeseen challenges, maintain progress, and avoid impasses.

-The research by Henrike Heunis, Niels J. Pulles, Ellen Giebels, Bas Kollöffel, and Aldis G. Sigurdardottir (2023) at the University of Twente outlines a framework for strategic adaptability in negotiations, identifying how adjustments in tactics lead to better outcomes.
+The research by Henrike Heunis, Niels J. Pulles, Ellen Giebels, Bas Kollöffel, and Aldis G. Sigurdardottir in 2023 at the University of Twente outlines a framework for strategic adaptability in negotiations, identifying how adjustments in tactics lead to better outcomes.
 In contract discussions, shifting priorities to address unexpected concerns preserves negotiations and achieves mutual satisfaction.

 Adaptability challenges include balancing flexibility with consistency to maintain credibility.
 Mastering adaptability naturally transitions to Empathy, as understanding and accommodating others’ perspectives requires a willingness to adjust strategies effectively.